Shoulder Pain from Lifting Weights (A Helpful Guide)

 Calcium helps muscles contract.
 Magnesium helps muscles relax.
 When the body has excess calcium (which is often the case), muscles cannot relax and remain tense.
 When a muscle is tense, it pulls and puts tension on the tendons and joints, which inflames the tendons and causes pain, in this case – shoulder pain.

 Magnesium also dissolves calcium and prevents the calcification of soft tissues.
 Calcification occurs when there is excess calcium in the body.
 Calcification hardens soft tissues like tendons and muscles.
-In this case, calcification of the rotator cuff and deltoid muscles leads to rotator cuff tendonitis and shoulder tendonitis, respectively.

 According to The Magnesium Miracle (which is a scientific reference on the health effects of magnesium on the body), heavy exercise, physical activity, and factors such as caffeine, stimulants, diuretics, stress, and dehydration, deplete magnesium in athletes.
-As such, it is crucial for athletes and those involved in weight training to actively replenish magnesium in the body.

 40% of magnesium in the body is found in the muscles.
 Twitching muscles, muscle cramps and muscle spasms are signs of low magnesium levels in the body.